-Today’s Web Class: How to break down complex Level 3 Anatomy and Physiology topics into bite-sized memorable chunks.
+Today’s Web Class will teach you how to break down complex Level 3 Anatomy and Physiology topics into bite-sized memorable chunks.

 Here's the timestamps for the video above